 This Danish engineer and business man invented roof windows in the 1940s, and the company he started – VELUX – still makes some of the world’s finest roof windows today.
 I’ve installed various brands over the years, but the four operable VELUX units I put in my own attic loft renovation are the most impressive I’ve dealt with so far.
 The fit and finish are excellent, and the design features that keep water out offer multiple layers of safety.

 Has any of this got you wondering?
 I hope so.
 How much more potentially thrilling floor space may be sitting hidden and unused at your place?
-There may just be something you can do about it.
+There may just be something you can do about it if you finish your attic.